yomarguti/codestream/atom/README.md

 #### Where are messages stored?

 Your team’s message history is stored in the cloud on CodeStream’s servers.
 Note that CodeStream does not store a copy of your source files.
 When a message includes a code block, a copy of that block is also stored in the cloud, but not the entirety of the source file.

+All of your team's messages are also stored locally on your computer, meaning that you'll even have access to the message history when you're offline.

 #### Who has access to my repo?